 How to Apply

-To apply to one or both of these internships, please e-mail a cover letter (stating which internship(s) you would like to apply for, your dates of availability, and why you think you would be a good candidate) and a copy of your resume to:
+To apply to one or both of these internships, please e-mail your CV and a cover letter stating the internship(s) you are applying for, why you would be a good candidate for that role, your dates of availability, level of language skills and a copy of your health insurance.
+Send all the required information to:

 Pan American Health Organization (PAHO)